 For most students, professional training at the studio begins with the six-week Meisner Summer Intensive.
 Actors who are seriously interested in becoming exceptional actors, and are trying to discover what true professional actor training is, then this six-week Meisner summer intensive will answer many questions.
-Understand that acting cannot learned in any six week program, in Philadelphia or any other city.
+Understand that acting cannot be learned in any six-week program, in Southwest Philadelphia PA or any other city.
 It takes two to three years of immersive training.
 An excellent summer intensive will leave you with a true understanding of acting as an art form, the importance of artistry and hard work, a real understanding of what professional training and a serious studio is, and a deeper appreciation for the fundamentals of listening, crafting, and spontaneity with text.

 Most students have misconceptions about acting based on the film, TV, and theater they have consumed.
 Bad habits form: line readings, adjusting to the text, waiting for your cues, not going from unanticipated moment to unanticipated moment, or subverting your inner life to fit a line.
 These are marks of a hack actor.
 You will discover how to use your instincts and your spontaneous organic impulses to truly improvise with freedom and authenticity.
-It is the beginning of becoming an actor who works in a truly original and vivid way; an artist dedicated to craft.
+It is the beginning of becoming an actor who works in a truly original and vivid way; an artist dedicated to the craft.

 The summer program was created to provide currently enrolled, or those who have completed their undergraduate degree with an understanding about the real professional training necessary to be a serious actor and artist.
 In our Meisner Summer Intensive, the student-actor will come away knowing what professional actor training is, why the Meisner Technique is the healthiest, most creative way to train organic actors.

 How To Apply for Admission to the Studio